Arkil81/mittfortum/README.md

 1. Go to Configuration > Integrations
 2. Click "Add Integration"
 3. Search for "MittFortum"
-4. Enter your MittFortum username and password
+4. Enter your MittFortum username and password, and select locale
 5. Complete the setup

 ## Entities